 Visual Studio Code, a Microsoft owned text editor.
-If you are using Visual Studio Code, you don’t have to worry about which platform you are in, Windows or Mac you are covered.
-Since VS Code also comes with MacOS compatibility and you don’t have to pay anything for it.
+If you are using Visual Studio Code, you don’t have to worry about which platform you are in, Windows or Mac, you are covered.
+Since VS Code also comes with macOS compatibility and you don’t have to pay anything for it.

 If you are a developer who develops for the web, you should probably check this app.
 With support for 30 major languages and other modern web languages, it is best suited for that job.
-With Visual Studio Code, you get real-time and automatic API description, linting, Git control debugging and support for regex.
+With Visual Studio Code, you get real-time and automatic API description, linting, Git control debugging, and support for regex.

 Download from Website: Visual Studio Code

-If you are looking for a simple text editor which is free and can replace an IDE and not interested in most advanced features, you can go with Vim.
+If you are looking for a simple text editor that is free and can replace an IDE and not interested in most advanced features, you can go with Vim.
 The editor has all the classic features and is a clone of Unix Vi Editor.

 Download from Website: Vim

 TextMate combines all features of Emacs and MacOS to one editor.
 Unlike many other text editors in this article, this one is not free.
 This app can cost you around $58.
 For that price, you are getting a text editor which can replace an IDE if you wish to.

 Whether you want to highlight or fold syntax, TextMate has you covered.
 This text editor has got support for Gerp and regex.
 A feature called visual bookmarking allows you to jump between locations within a document.
 Also, you could run shell commands within a document.
 It is a common requirement of programmers to be able to do Multi-file large projects and guess what!
 TextMate lets you do exactly that.